2026 Edition · Updated monthly · Independent research

 Alternatives

-Looking for an alternative?
+Looking for a calorie counter alternative?

 For each app we tested, the closest alternative that solves the same job, and why we picked it.

 Welling solves the two issues MyFitnessPal users complain about most: slow logging and inconsistent crowdsourced entries.
-Photo logging is three seconds, macros are accurate to ±1.9%, and core features are not paywalled the way MyFitnessPal Premium has paywalled them.
+Photo logging is three seconds, macros are accurate to ±0.9%, and core features are not paywalled the way MyFitnessPal Premium has paywalled them.

 Cronometer is the right pick when you actually use the micronutrient depth.
 If you mostly track calories and macros and want the logging step to disappear, Welling is the faster, more sustainable tool, it matches Cronometer on macro accuracy and beats it on speed and adherence.